Three black and white butterflies, floating in a white (off white? Light white? Teashell white background.

 The year is 2049.
 Earth is dying.
 Society is broken.
 Man and machine have merged.

 As omnipresent AI systems regulate a fractured world, average citizens are left to starve under the tyranny of broken social safety nets.
-Public unrest soars while the rich pursue industries that cripple the planet in their relentless quest to evolve—seeking to transcend mortality, and God, at any cost.
+Public unrest soars while the rich pursue industries that cripple the planet in their relentless quest to evolve—seeking to transcend mortality and God, at any cost.

 That cost is Ava, a cybernetic hybrid foretold to bring both an end and a beginning—a demon, a deity, a child.
 Hunted by those who seek to control her and revered by those who believe she holds humanity’s salvation, Ava faces a fractured world teetering on the brink of collapse.